andi34/timesheet/README.md

 - Fork, create a feature branch, and open a pull request.

 ## License
-MIT — see LICENSE file.
+GNU Affero General Public License v3.0 — see LICENSE file.

 For issues or questions, open an issue in this repository.